-In a mixing bowl, thoroughly whisk eggs together until completely smooth and no streaks of egg white remain.
-Add brown sugar, agave or corn syrup, butter, salt (if included), and vanilla.
+3. In a mixing bowl, whisk eggs and brown sugar together until completely smooth and no streaks of egg white remain.
+Add agave or corn syrup, butter, and vanilla.
 Mix until completely smooth.

 Fold in macadamia nuts.
 Remove pie shell from refrigerator and add macadamia filling.
 With clean hands, break white chocolate into bite-sized pieces and sprinkle sporadically on top of macadamia filling.

-Place unbaked pie on preheated baking sheet, and bake on the bottom rack for about 30-40 minutes, until crust and filling look golden brown and the filling jiggles only slightly.
-Let cool for at least one hour before serving.
+4. Place unbaked pie on the preheated baking sheet, and bake on the bottom rack for about 30-40 minutes, until crust is golden brown and the filling jiggles only slightly.
+Cool for at least one hour before serving.